MohamedOmar2020/Omar-lab.github.io/index.md

 ![Cedars-Sinai](static/img/logo/Cedars1.png){:style="max-width: 100%; height: auto;"}

 Research in the lab is focused on developing robust AI-powered predictive and prognostic tools for cancer patients informed by the tumor microenvironment composition.
+Our ultimate goal is to develop powerful tools that can guide management decisions based on each patient's unique tumor biology and risk profile.
 {: .welcomefont}

 We are located in The Green Building of the Pacific Design Center.